rp13g10/fell_finder/README.md

 ### API

 * Add max similarity parameter when getting dissimilar routes, apply it when getting final routes to show to user
-* Improve route validation when surface restrictions are in place
-  * Check on each step that configured max has not been exceeded
 * Run profiling through again, check for any issues introduced by recent changes
 * Improve error handling in Rust API, should be able to return other status codes
 * Hyperparameter optimisation for created routes